microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 [https://microbiomedata.org/field-notes/](https://microbiomedata.org/field-notes/)

 The NMDC Field Notes app is for mobile device use.
-It runs on both Apple (iOS) and Android devices.
-It's currently available for beta testing.
-See [here](./field_notes_tester) to sign up!
+It runs on both Apple (iOS) and Android devices and is available in the app store.

 This app is designed to streamline real-time registration and collection of standardized metadata and field measurements.